quicwg/wg-materials/interim-17-10/minutes.md

 Igor: Main point of the idle thing: Determine if other endpoint has gone away.
 Otherwise you could have an app that could send a ping and verify that the other side has went away, but this is possible problem for mobile.

 If you fail to verify that the other side has gone away without sending a ping.
-Is this the only usecase for app idle?
+Is this the only use case for app idle?

 Mike: it isn't the other side going away it is about if the app is doing something or not.